petarov/apple-mdm-clients/README.md

 System.out.println(response.profileUuid());
 ```

-See the complete list of service API calls on Apple's [Device Assignment](https://developer.apple.com/documentation/devicemanagement/device-assignment) web page.
+See the complete list of service API calls on Apple's [Device Assignment](https://developer.apple.com/documentation/devicemanagement/device-assignment) page.

 ## Legacy App and Book Management client

 Manage apps and books for students and employees.
-This API is still perfectly functional, however, it has been
+This API is still functional, however, Apple has deprecated it and
-deprecated by Apple, and it's no longer maintained.
+no longer maintains it.

 ### Getting the library